timeplus-io/timeplus-cpp/README.md

 ⚠ Please note that `Client` instance is NOT thread-safe.
 I.e. you must create a separate `Client` for each thread or utilize some synchronization techniques. ⚠

 ## Retries
-If you wish to implement some retry logic atop of `clickhouse::Client` there are few simple rules to make you life easier:
+If you wish to implement some retry logic atop of `timeplus::Client` there are few simple rules to make you life easier:
-- If previous attempt threw an exception, then make sure to call `clickhouse::Client::ResetConnection()` before the next try.
+- If previous attempt threw an exception, then make sure to call `timeplus::Client::ResetConnection()` before the next try.
-- For `clickhouse::Client::Insert()` you can reuse a block from previous try, no need to rebuild it from scratch.
+- For `timeplus::Client::Insert()` you can reuse a block from previous try, no need to rebuild it from scratch.

 See https://github.com/ClickHouse/clickhouse-cpp/issues/184 for details.